Flashback 2: 2005

 Atari Flashback X Deluxe (2019)

-This system was a miniature replica of the Atari 2600, similar to miniature consoles such as the Nintendo NES Classic Edition and SNES Classic Edition or the Sega Genesis Mini.
+This system was a miniature replica of the Atari 2600, similar to miniature consoles such as the Nintendo NES Classic Edition, Sega Genesis Mini, PlayStation Classic, or the SNES Classic Edition.
 It had an ARM central processing unit and contained 120 emulated Atari 2600 games.
 It came with two wired joysticks.